 - If stuttering affects effective everyday communication

-A speech pathologist Penrith can diagnose stuttering and offer suitable treatment depending on the particular cause.
-People suffering from stuttering may benefit from treatments like speech therapy.
+A speech pathologist and speech therapist Penrith can diagnose stuttering and offer suitable treatment depending on the particular cause.
+People suffering from stuttering may benefit from treatments like speech therapy for children Bella Vista.
 A speech pathologist may also treat this condition using electronic devices that would help a person improve speech fluency.